 Biography

 Rohil is an Auckland-trained Physiotherapist with a special interest in the Diagnosis and Treatment of spinal-related pain, as well as knee and shoulder injuries.
-He holds a Postgraduate Diploma in Musculoskeletal Physiotherapy, a Sports Medicine Diploma (FIFA) and is currently working on a Masters thesis at AUT.
-He has a committee role with the Auckland Branch of Physiotherapy NZ.
+He holds a Postgraduate Diploma in Musculoskeletal Physiotherapy, a Sports Medicine Diploma (FIFA) and is a current PhD candidate at AUT University researching diagnostic approaches to the cervical spine.

 Clinical